National China Garden

 A National China Garden has been planned for the United States National Arboretum in Washington, D.C. since 2003.
 In 2018 the proposed construction of the Chinese garden was reported to have been cancelled due to counterintelligence concerns by American intelligence officials.

 The garden was intended as a replica of the Ge Garden in Yangzhou.
 The site for the garden was over 12 acres of the United States National Arboretum in Washington, D.C.
 The Chinese government planned to fund the entire $100 million cost of the project.
 Construction was planned for the summer of 2017 and was due to take 30 months.
 The garden was to have been built by craftspeople from China with landscaping by Rhodeside & Harwell.

 A formal agreement for the creation of the garden was signed in 2003 between Joseph Jen, the Under Secretary, Research, Education, and Economics at the US Department of Agriculture and the head of the Chinese Academy of Forestry, Jiang Zehui.
-It was agreed that the United States government would play for the infrastructure of the site and the Chinese government for the development of the site.
+It was agreed that the United States government would pay for the infrastructure of the site and the Chinese government for the development of the site.
 The construction of the garden was approved by the United States Congress in 2008 but federal funding from the American government was seen as unlikely.
 Funds were then raised by the National China Garden Foundation, a nonprofit organization.

 In 2011 the General Secretary of the Chinese Communist Party, Hu Jintao, was presented with a model of the proposed garden by the Vice President of the United States, Joe Biden, and the United States Secretary of State, Hillary Clinton, during his state visit to the United States.